vmsantos44/vmsantos44-zoho-api-backend/GET_REFRESH_TOKEN_GUIDE.md

 - `ZohoCRM.settings.ALL` - Access to CRM settings
 - `ZohoCRM.users.ALL` - Access to user information
 - `ZohoBooks.fullaccess.all` - Full access to Zoho Books
-- `ZohoDrive.files.ALL` - Access to Zoho Drive files
+- `ZohoWorkDrive.files.ALL` - Access to WorkDrive files (MSA/NDA storage)
 - `ZohoMail.messages.ALL` - Access to Zoho Mail
 - `ZohoSheet.dataAPI.READ` - Read-only access to Zoho Sheet data (for CRM reporting dashboard)